HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf232.md

 === "Containers"
     The targets for the Core `readiness` and `startup` probes can now be configured for more flexibility.
 For more information, refer to [Core probes configuration](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md#core-probes-configuration).

+### DX Picker - Configuring dialog size and persisting last known location

+=== "Containers"
+    You can now add the `size` attribute to your `dx-picker` function to change dialog dimensions.
+You can set this attribute to:

+    - `md` or `medium`
+    - `lg` or `large`
+    - `xl` or `extra-large`

+    Additionally, DX Picker now saves the selected item's last known location and displays it automatically when reopened.
+This saved location persists until the session ends or expires.
+For more information, refer to [Accessing DX Picker](../../manage_content/wcm_authoring/dx_picker/access.md) and [Selecting an item](../../manage_content/wcm_authoring/dx_picker/usage.md#selecting-an-item).

 ### HAProxy custom headers now available